XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ## SetFee ##

-A change in [transaction cost](concept-transaction-cost.html) or [account reserve](concept-reserves.html) requirements.
-This is typically in response to changes in the load on the network.
+A change in [transaction cost](concept-transaction-cost.html) or [account reserve](concept-reserves.html) requirements as a result of [Fee Voting](concept-fee-voting.html).

-*Note:* You cannot send a pseudo-transaction, but you may encounter one when processing ledgers.
+**Note:** You cannot send a pseudo-transaction, but you may encounter one when processing ledgers.

 ```
 {